ethereum/web3.py/docs/web3.geth.rst

     * Delegates to ``admin_startWS`` RPC Method

-    Starts the Websocket based JSON RPC API webserver on the specified ``host`` and ``port``, with the ``rpccorsdomain`` set to the provided ``cors`` value and with the APIs specified by ``apis`` enabled.
+    Starts the WebSocket based JSON RPC API webserver on the specified ``host`` and ``port``, with the ``rpccorsdomain`` set to the provided ``cors`` value and with the APIs specified by ``apis`` enabled.
 Returns boolean as to whether the server was successfully started.